 Trustworthy organizations pay teams of dedicated staff to research, investigate and validate facts to ensure the information being published is legitimate and true.

-How to Avoid Spreading Misinformation
+Avoid Spreading Misinformation

 Stop!
 And fact-check before you share.
 Practice evaluation skills and develop a critical mindset.
 Ask yourself: Why was this information created and what is its goal?